Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-4.rst

    # set a default (complex) domain coloring option.
    cfg["complex"]["coloring"] = "b"

+   # Specify the default interactive module for widgets.
+Can be:
+   # "ipywidgets" or "panel"
+   cfg["interactive"]["module"] = "ipywidgets"
    # Visualize Latex labels in the widgets of `iplot`
    cfg["interactive"]["use_latex"] = True
    # Controls wether sliders trigger the update of `iplot`at each